feiyangfan/my-task-management/README.md

 * **Aug 30-31**:
 	1. Finished todo card system, the user can add todo cards.
 	2. Finished todo list, the user can add new todos in each todo card.
-	3. Need to do: change icons
+	3. Add icons and add licences.txt